muhammmadarab/mini-api/README.md

 - `utils`: Contains the utility functions.
 - `uploads`: Directory to store uploaded media files (images and videos).
 - `profiles`: Directory to store profile pictures (images).

+## Conclusion

+The Mini Social Media Backend provides a scalable API for user authentication and post management.
+It uses Node.js, Express, and MongoDB for efficiency.
+The API supports registration, login, post creation, and interaction with posts.
+JWT ensures secure authentication, and the server serves static files for media content and user profile pictures.